Posts tagged: Drexel

 California Library Association Annual Conference:

 Although initially unsure of what to expect I greatly enjoyed my first conference in library land.
 While I did attend a few sessions, those seats are not made for people with short legs, I spent the majority of my time in the exhibit hall promoting the creation of, and application to, library residency programs.
 I was very excited to learn more about California’s preservation programs, OCLC’s ContentDM, and Mango Languages.
-I recommend checking all of these out.
+I recommend checking all of these out.?
 Apologies to those who I missed in passing, hopefully I’ll catch up with some of you at MidWinter.

 Drexel University: